CharlesBGS/VidFlow-Alura/README.md

 <h3>Segunda Parte</h3>

-Aprofundamento no uso do Node.js no projeto.
+Aprofundamento no uso do Node.js no projeto, incluindo uso do Vite e Axios.

 _______